 Child Development Fund: This fund is used to account separately for federal, state, and local revenues to operate child development programs.
 All moneys received by the District for, or from the operation of, child development services covered under the Child Care and Development Services Act (Education Code Section 8200 et seq.) shall be deposited into this fund.
-The moneys may be used only for expenditures for the operation of child development services shall be paid from this fund, with accounting to reflect specific funding sources (Education Code Section 8328).
+The moneys may be used only for expenditures for the operation of child development programs.
+The costs incurred in the maintenance and operation of child development services shall be paid from this fund, with accounting to reflect specific funding sources (Education Code Section 8328).